locka99/cpp-to-rust-book/memory_management/index.md

 A heap can grow and code might create multiple heaps and might even be compelled to in order control problems such as heap fragmentation.

-## Boxing objects
+## Rust

-To allocate memory on the heap in Rust you must put a struct in a box.
+To allocate memory on the heap in Rust you declare data inside of a a box.
 For example to create a 1k block of bytes:

 ```rust
 let x: Box<[u8]> = Box::new([0; 1024]);